MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/manage-opportunities-sales-professional.md

     -   **Account**.
 The account associated with this opportunity.

     -   **Purchase timeframe**.
-The timeframe by when the account or contact is likely to purchase.
+The timeframe of when the account or contact is likely to purchase.

     -   **Budget Amount**.

     -   **Probability**.
 Indicates the likelihood of a sale occurring.

     -   **Purchase Process**.
-Indicates whether the purchase process involves and individual or a committee.
+Indicates whether the purchase process involves an individual or a committee.

     -   **Est. Close Date**.
 An estimated date by which the opportunity is expected to close.